-CPU Speed
+CPU Speed [Manual]

-This field allows you to select the internal frequency of the CPU.
-Select [Manual] if you want to make changes to the next two fields.
-Note that the system memory can only operate at a frequency higher than or equal to the CPU FSB frequency.
+When the motherboard is set to JumperFreeTM mode, this field allows you to select the internal frequency of the CPU.
+Select [Manual] if you want to make changes to the two subsequent fields.
+Note that selecting a frequency higher than the CPU manufacturer recommends may cause the system to hang or crash.